Sign to protect people who walk and bike in Georgia

 Over the past 15 years in Georgia, the proportion of fatal roadway crashes involving a person walking or cycling increased from 11 percent in 2007 to 19 percent in 2021.
 However, these crashes are often not reported, or are recorded as being less severe than they are.

-On Monday, March 3 at 7:30 AM, the Georgia Senate Public Safety Committee will consider a resolution to create a committee to tackle pedestrian and cyclist fatalities, sometimes referred to as Vulnerable Roadway Users, in Georgia.
-Sign this petition to demonstrate the depth of support for this issue (you can also attend the meeting in person: State Capitol, Room 450).
+The Georgia Senate Public Safety Committee passed a resolution to create a committee to tackle pedestrian and cyclist fatalities, sometimes referred to as Vulnerable Roadway Users, in Georgia.
+Sign this petition to demonstrate the depth of support for this issue.

 The committee would meet through the end of 2025 to hear from experts and generate legislation to protect people walking and biking in Georgia.